 In output stages of audio amplifiers it is common to use FIXED BIAS or BACK BIAS to apply and control the Grid #1 - Control Grid bias voltage in the output tubes.

 Designers always consider the requirements for direct current operating conditions but often ignore requirements for alternating current conditions - ie signal voltage.

-tube forms part of the load for the preceding driver stage.
-Hence for maximum
+output power tube forms part of the load for the preceding driver stage.
+Hence

-efficiency and stability, the return path from the output of the driver
+for maximum efficiency and stability, the return path from the output of the

-stage circuit back to its Cathodes should be direct and have very low impedance.
+driver stage circuit back to its Cathodes should be direct and have very low

 6.1 OPTIMISED ELECTRON STREAM © TECHNOLOGY Principles

 Bias, by definition, requires a voltage potential to be present between the Control Grid and the Cathode.